GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 Beware that accommodation is in short supply, especially during the summer.
 You need to arrange it before you arrive, or be prepared to bail out to Duncan or the Greater Victoria area to spend the night.
 Fortunately the ferry to Crofton runs frequently and the ferry to Swartz Bay runs every two hours - but don't depend on catching the last sailing as it may be full.

 Frequent visitors may want to buy their own place.
-There is some land available for building away from the water.
+There is some land available for building away from the water, whereas water front home property is very expensive.

 BOOKSTORES

-Sabine's is one of the world's best book stores.
-A nice place, well run.
-I'd call it a medium-sized bookstore, especially as it is well organized and tries hard to keep a good selection of books rather than just buying what shows up on the doorstep.
+Sabine's was one of the world's best book stores.
+A comfortable well-kept place, very well run.
+I'd call it a medium-sized bookstore, especially as it was well organized and tries hard to keep a good selection of books rather than just buying what shows up on the doorstep.

 For newspapers, I encounter: